kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Privacy and Data Handling

-Text may contain sensitive data.
+Text may contain sensitive data
-Transmission carries risk.
+Transmission carries risk
 Policies must guide use

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.